jordij/sweet-captcha/README.md

 Localization
 ------------

 By default the package will use the current locale of your Laravel application.
-If by any reasons you want to set a fix locale you can do it by editing the package configuration file `config/config.php`.
+If by any reasons you want to set a fixed locale you can do it by editing the package configuration file `config/config.php`.

 Usage
 -----